godlaveetig/DistributedId/README.md

-# DistributedId
+# Distributed Id
-This repository to discuss on Distributed Id mechanism
+This repository to discuss on Distributed Id mechanism.